-School Districts shall not allow schools to exempt students from academic performance requirements, such as final exams, based on practices or policies designed to encourage student attendance.
+School districts shall not allow schools to exempt students from academic performance requirements, such as final exams, based on practices or policies designed to encourage student attendance.
 A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirement.
+As of the 2014-2015 school year, Santa Rosa District high schools will not allow any exemptions for semester or final exams...